Islandora/islandora_scholar/README.md

 - __Additional Google Scholar Configuration Notes__
-  * The islandora_google_scholar module exposes several pages to facilitate Google Scholar indexing of your repository.
+  * The module exposes several pages to facilitate Google Scholar indexing of your repository.
 Urls to these pages should be entered into your [Google Scholar Inclusions dashboard](https://partnerdash.google.com/partnerdash/d/scholarinclusions).
   * **Year index:** "Please provide the URL of a page listing all years available."
     * Path: /gs_years, e.g, http://repository.example.edu/gs_years
   * **List of articles for each year:** "Please provide examples of URLs to pages that provide a list of articles for a given year."